tianhong0v0/28daysDynamicProgramming/README.md

 - **Method**: Solving Problems with "Dynamic Programming" Tag on Leetcode
 - **Duration**: 28 days

-# When to Use Dynamic Programming?:
+# When to Use Dynamic Programming?

 There are two key attributes that a problem must have in order for dynamic programming to be applicable: **optimal substructure** and **overlapping sub-problems**.
 In contrast with "divide and conquer" strategy.